benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L1C.png)

-- _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
+- L1C appears below a relationship / path.
+The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
+- L1C may appear before a quantifier followed by an R-combiner
-- If →: directly right of the aggregator: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
+- If →: directly right of the aggregator / R-combiner: a blue/logical/red entity (not a yellow/aggregated entity)
-- If et: directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red) or a quantifier.
-If quantifier - et must be defined right of an R-combiner
+- If _et_: _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator / right of the R-combiner

 _**Q59:** Any person having more than 2 parents_